harrisonlab/neonectria_ditissima/README_v2017.md

     repeat_masked/N.ditissima/R45-15/R45-15_contigs_softmasked_repeatmasker_TPSI_appended.fa
     Number of masked bases:
     4967354

 # Preliminary analysis

-## Checking PacBio coverage against Fus2 contigs
+## Checking PacBio coverage against Nd contigs

 The accuracy of PacBio assembly pipelines is currently unknown.
 To help identify regions that may have been missassembled the pacbio reads were aligned back to